Remembering Staff Sergeant Jacob McMillan

 Jacob McMillan and Tucker Axum on their Alaskan seaplane tour.

-We remained best friends despite our vast geographical distance.
+Life pulled us in different directions, but never apart.
 He invited me to Alaska when he was stationed at Fort Richardson.
 I arranged a seaplane tour for us to see the majestic glaciers of Prince William Sound.
 He pointed out his townhouse below and some of his favorite hiking trails and fishing spots.
 He was honored when I asked him to be the best man at my wedding, but he couldn’t.
 He had answered our country’s call for service in Bosnia and Afghanistan, and now he was being deployed to Iraq.
-When he dropped me off at the Anchorage airport, I gave him a big ol’ hug and said, “I’ll see you when you get back from the Middle East, brother!”
+When he dropped me off at the Anchorage airport, I gave him a long, tight hug.
+“See you when you get back, brother!”

-Two months after my wedding, Jacob’s dad telephoned.
-I assumed Mr. Gerald was calling to wish my wife Heidi and me a Merry Christmas, but he rang to be the first to tell me the tragic news.
-My friend since 3rd grade had been killed in action when a roadside bomb exploded near his military convoy.
+Life in California had settled into a steady rhythm—newly married, holiday plans, and certain there would always be time to catch up with an old friend.
+Then the phone rang.
+It was his father.
+I assumed Mr. Gerald was calling to wish me a Merry Christmas.
+I was wrong.
+He called to be the first to tell me the tragic news.
+My friend since 3rd grade had been killed-in-action when a roadside bomb exploded near his military convoy.

 dog tags